 Hidden Peak stands apart in another significant way: It is a “digital free” environment.
 Cell phones, iPods, pads and laptops are not allowed.
 Even the music that plays softly in the background comes from vinyl records.
 The only exception is at the counter, where modern technology processes customers’ payments.

 The outdoor patio

 While this might sound like a recipe for disaster, especially in an area that has become a de facto bedroom community for the Silicon Valley, the reverse has proved to be true.
 Wright refers to it as “digital detox” and predicts it will become more and more necessary and sought after.
 But “library silence” is not enforced.
-Tea drinkers chat quietly, children are welcome, and Wright mentions that a wedding will be held at Hidden Peak for two people who met in the teahouse.
+Tea drinkers chat quietly, children are welcome, and Wright mentions that a wedding was held at Hidden Peak for two people who met in the teahouse.